When traveling through Germany, you need to know some German phrases.

 When backpacking in another country, you will most likely come into a situation where you are required to communicate with a local in their native tongue.
-This is especially true in Germany where traveling by train, biking, and the Mitfahrgelegenheit (a carpooling program) are inviting forms of transportation for any adventurous backpacker.
+This is especially true while traveling in Germany by train, biking, and the Mitfahrgelegenheit (a carpooling program) are inviting forms of transportation for any adventurous backpacker.

 1.)
 Sprechen Sie Englisch?
 Can you speak English?

 Naturally this is the first question in a series of questions.
 Even if this person can speak a little bit of English, he or she will make it known.
 Just like when we know another language, Germans like to show off their foreign language skills.

 2.)
 Wo ist der Hauptbahnhof?
 Where is the main train station?

 Finding the train station is necessary for navigating to your next destination.
 However, train stations in Germany are also places where you can find a map, food, public bathrooms, lockers (to stow away extra baggage) and Deutsche Bahn workers who will most likely have English skills.
 Add this one to your list of German phrases to memorize.

 3.)
 Können Sie das reparieren?
 Can you fix this?

 If you have broken your bike, your bag, or anything that is required for your backpacking journey, you’ll need to find someone who can fix your belongings so that you can continue your trip.
 If you ask anyone this question while pointing to the object that needs repair, they will understand.
 If they do not know how to fix it, they will most likely show you who can.

 4.)
 Wo is die Apotheke?
 Where is the Pharmacy?

 Die Apotheke, or the Pharmacy, is the only place to purchase any type of medicine.
 The pharmacist will most likely understand some English, but if pharmacist does not, you can describe your ailment by pointing and saying the following German phrases: